SophieKersting/symmeTree/README.md

 # symmeTree
-Calculate the symmetry nodes, the modified cherry and the Rogers J Index of rooted binary trees
+Calculate the symmetry nodes, the modified cherry and the Rogers J Index of rooted binary trees.